 Movies were median filtered using MATLAB (MathWorks, Natick, MA, USA).
 For each image sequence, the median is computed for each pixel, deleted from the original image sequence and the median filtered image sequence as well as the computed median filter are saved.

-\subsubsection{Actin filament length measurements}
+\subsection{Actin filament length measurements}

-Image stacks of actin filaments landing on the HKE decorated SLBs were taken at $10$ Hz immediately after addition of actin filaments to the sample.
-Theses image stacks were split in segments of $10$s and the median of each segment was subtracted from its last frame, to visualize freshly landed, isolated actin filaments.
-The images were then converted from the $32$-bit interferometric contrast values to $8$-bit (by the formula $f(x) = -1000 x + 1000$), bandpass filtered (low pass: $3$ pixel, high pass: $20$ pixel) and analysed with the image J plugin Neuron J \cite{meijering_design_2004}.
-Images of fluorescent actin filaments landing on HSE decorated SLBs shortly after their addition to the sample were directly converted to $8$-bit and analyzed with Neuron J.
+Image stacks of actin filaments landing on HKE decorated SLBs were taken at $10$ Hz immediately after adding actin filaments to the sample.
+These image stacks were split into segments of $10$ s and the median of each segment was subtracted from its last frame to visualise freshly landed isolated actin filaments.
+The images were then converted from the interferometric contrast values $32$ bit to $8$ bit (using formula $f(x) = -1000 x + 1000$), bandpass filtered (low pass: $3$ pixel, high pass: $20$ pixel) and analysed with the Neurone J image J plugin\cite{meijering_design_2004}.
+Images of fluorescent actin filaments landing on HSE-decorated SLBs shortly after their addition to the sample were directly converted to $8$ bits and analysed with Neurone J.

-\subsubsection{Particle Image Velocimetry}
+\subsection{Particle Image Velocimetry}

 Particle Image Velocimetry (PIV) was performed using PIVlab \cite{thielicke_flapping_2014,thielicke_pivlab_2014,garcia_fast_2011}.
-Median filtered image sequences originating from iSCAT experiments were inverted as described above and transformed into $8$-bit format using Image J. Image sequences from TIRF experiments were median filtered and directly converted into $8$-bit format using image-J. The PIV vector maps were computed with the FFT window deformation algorithm and window sizes of $64$, $32$ and $16$ pixels with step sizes of $32$, $16$ and $8$ pixels for iSCAT experiments, and window sizes of $32$ and $16$ pixels with step sizes of $16$ and $8$ pixels for TIRF experiments, respectively.
+The median filtered image sequences originating from the iSCAT experiments were inverted as described above and transformed into the $8$-bit format using Image J. The image sequences from the TIRF experiments were filtered by median and directly converted into $8$-bit format using Image-J. The PIV vector maps were computed with the FFT window deformation algorithm and window sizes of $64$, $32$ and $16$ pixels with step sizes of $32$, $16$ and $8$ pixels for iSCAT experiments, and window sizes of $32$ and $16$ pixels with step sizes of $16$ and $8$ pixels for TIRF experiments, respectively.
 The accepted range of velocity vectors was limited to $\pm 2$ $\mu\text{m s}^{-1}$.